-Conclusion: IAP's financial and accounting records clearly document that these costs were incurred to the benefit of the subject contract delivery order and in accordance with the terms of the contract.
+Conclusion: IAP's financial and accounting records clearly document that these costs were properly incurred to the benefit of the subject contract delivery order and in accordance with the terms of the contract to the complete satisfaction of its customer.
 IAP believes that these few exceptions, less than 1% of costs incurred, do not indicate a systemic issue.
-However, in an abundance of caution, the costs for the visa penalty and the smoking fee have been proactively moved to unallowable and credited to the customer.
+In an abundance of caution, the costs for the visa penalty have been moved to unallowable and credited to the customer.

-Finding 2020-02: Subcontractor Invoices for Other Direct Costs Missing Approvals (Internal Control Deficiency and Noncompliance).
-The draft report asserts that IAP billed subcontractor invoices which were not adequately approved.
+Finding 2020-02: Subcontractor Invoices for Materials and Other Direct Costs Missing Approvals (Internal Control Deficiency).
+The draft report asserts that IAP billed Subcontractor Invoices which were lacking adequate levels of management approval.
 The auditors identified the unapproved costs as noted below:

-"We examined 49 out of 2,388 records supporting \$1,929,345 in total ODC transactions from a total of \$2,665,878.
-During our testing, we obtained and reviewed invoices and related supporting documentation submitted for direct costs incurred.
-We noted four transactions related to subcontractor ODCs where IAP did not maintain documentation to verify that the invoices were approved by the Operation's Technical Representative acknowledging services had been performed and that the invoices were approved for payment, and thus not complying with FAR as it pertains to maintaining records to demonstrate that costs claimed have been incurred and are allocable to the contract."
+"We noted six transactions related to subcontractor ODCs and two transactions related to subcontractor materials where IAP did not maintain documentation to verify that the invoices were approved by the Operation's Technical Representative acknowledging services had been performed and that the invoices were approved for payment, and thus not complying with FAR as it pertains to maintaining records to demonstrate that costs claimed have been incurred and are allocable to the contract."